RingGo E-Wallet and Phone Payments

 The main benefits of having an E-wallet are saving time and money!

-- The normal ‘all day’ cost of a RingGo transaction is reduced from £3.30 down to £2.70 (the same price as a Smart Card).
+- The normal ‘all day’ cost of a RingGo transaction is reduced from £3.50 down to £3.15.
 The Council are currently absorbing the RingGo fees for E-wallet users for the ‘all day’ tariff only.

 - General use and top up of the E-wallet means you no longer have to visit the council offices during your own time, and this can be done remotely from the comfort of your own home or from work.
 You also don’t have to interact with the machines at the Park & Ride.